fourstepper/ansible-linux-workstation/README.md

 ... and so on.

-This is done in such a way so you can have two configurations for the same distribution for different purposes (personal and work)

-Where <the_targeted_pc> is the configuration file you have made for yourself (template available at machine_configurations/000-template.yml, with some more examples in the same folder)
+This is done in such a way so you can have two configurations for the same distribution for different purposes (personal and work), where <the_targeted_pc> is the configuration file you have made for yourself (template available at machine_configurations/000-template.yml, with some more examples in the same folder)

 ## CI Tested
 - **Debian** (testing) [![builds.sr.ht status](https://builds.sr.ht/~fourstepper/ansible-linux-workstation/commits/debian.yml.svg)](https://builds.sr.ht/~fourstepper/ansible-linux-workstation/commits/debian.yml?)